sauravchirania/documentation/fiscal-hosts/local-tax.md

 Once VAT is set up for a collective, we will start asking the country of residency and an optional VAT number to everyone who orders tiers or tickets from the collective.
 We will apply the VAT rules accordingly:

-* Charge VAT from the country of the event if it's an event
+- Charge VAT from the country of the event if it's an event
-* VAT percentage depends on the country where the collective is
+- VAT percentage depends on the country where the collective is
-* Don't charge VAT if a VAT number is provided and contribution comes from another EU country
+- Don't charge VAT if a VAT number is provided and contribution comes from another EU country

 ### Enable VAT at the host level

-If the host is the one supposed to collect VAT \(most common case\) then you can enable it by going to the Edit section \(`https://opencollective.com/{my_host}/edit`\) and set your country to a European country.
+If the host is the one supposed to collect VAT \(most common case\) then you can enable from its Settings \(`https://opencollective.com/{my_host}/admin`\): set your country to a European country.
 The form will then ask for a VAT number.

 ![](../.gitbook/assets/image%20%2816%29%20%282%29%20%282%29%20%281%29.png)

 Your host is now ready to start accepting VAT.
-You still need to enable it on a per-collective basis by setting a country and a "VAT setting" for the collective on the collective edit page \(`https://opencollective.com/{the_collective}/edit`\).
+You still need to enable it on a per-collective basis by setting a country and a "VAT setting" for the collective on the collective edit page \(`https://opencollective.com/{the_collective}/admin`\).

 ### Enable VAT at the collective level